LacunaSoftware/docs/docs.en-us/articles/amplia/on-premises/key-stores/cng.md

 ﻿# Amplia - CNG Key Stores

+> [!NOTE]
+> CNG Key Stores are only compatible with Windows Server installations

 The **Cryptography API: Next Generation (CNG)** works with key storage through a number of **Key Storage Providers (KSPs)** that do the actual work of storing keys.